ramasubbaiya/AlumniApp/README.md

 # AlumniApp

-A Project to help my School Alumni
+A Project to help my Alumni to have latest information about any events and activities